nicinabox/superslides/README.md

+### /!\ This project is currently unmaintained

+If you're interested in maintaining this project and triaging bugs, shoot me an email at nic@nicinabox.com.

 # Superslides

 Superslides is a full screen, hardware accelerated slider for jQuery.
 I wasn't happy with the state of full screen sliders, so naturally I built my own.